5 Foods to Avoid for Healthy Eating

 Recognisable food means that you can recognise what the item is made from, like eggs, pears, peas, chicken and raw nuts.
 When you get to bagels, pretzels, cakes, biscuits and packets of Twiglets, cheesy curls, chocolate and jelly beans you can’t tell just from looking at them what the raw ingredients are.
 Recognisable food does not look very different from its natural state.
 Lastly, if it doesn’t rot then it’s not going to break down and be digestible in your body.
 It belongs in the bin, not in your body.

 How good would it be to feel happier, healthier and more energised to do what you want?

-The most effective way to enjoy healthy eating is to change your associations with food.
+The most effective way to avoid unhealthy foods and enjoy healthy eating is to change your associations with food.
 Before eating that junk food snack, consider the pain of feeling sick, tired, overweight, lethargic and out of control to addictive foods.
 Instead, choose to feel great about your healthier choices and healthier habits, focus on how good it will feel to love your body and have the energy to do all the things you love.

 If you stop eating sugary refined and processed carbohydrates and junk food, you will eventually stop craving them.
 It’s the same with all addictions: stop feeding the monster and it will die.